Business Plan Template for Your Lean Startup 2022 Updated

 - Who are our most important customers?

-After identifying your customers here are the steps to write this chapter:
+Once you’ve your customers, here are the various components to include in this chapter:

 - Mass Market